Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 28 Maret 2025 20.32.16 UTC
+- WIB: Jumat, 28 Maret 2025 21.26.47 UTC
-- WITA: Jumat, 28 Maret 2025 21.32.16 UTC
+- WITA: Jumat, 28 Maret 2025 22.26.47 UTC
-- WIT: Jumat, 28 Maret 2025 22.32.16 UTC
+- WIT: Jumat, 28 Maret 2025 23.26.47 UTC

 Kutipan Inspiratif:
-"Somebody asked me to explain the relationship between you and me, they expected the answer as, just friends.
-But I simply smiled and said.
-Gods gift."
+"I am not bound to win, but i am bound to be true.
+I am not bound to succeed, but i am bound to live up to what light i have."

-Kategori: friendship
+Kategori: success